AnnaAGubareva/SQL-Project-Anna-Gubareva/cleaning_data.md

 GROUP BY "productSKU"
 HAVING COUNT("productSKU") > 1;

---3)set productSKU column as Primary Key
+--3)set productSKU column as Primary Key--

 ALTER TABLE IF EXISTS public."SalesReport"
     ALTER COLUMN "productSKU" SET NOT NULL;
 ALTER TABLE IF EXISTS public."SalesReport"
     ADD PRIMARY KEY ("productSKU");

---4) perfome checks for "productSKU" which has different format --checking if the data has any value assigned
+--4) perfome checks for "productSKU" which has different format-- --checking if the data has any value assigned--

 SELECT "productSKU"
 FROM PUBLIC."SalesReport"